riquito/tuc/doc/tuc.1.md

 |          3,1:2 => ca-b
 |          -3:-2 => b-c

-|        To re-add the delimiter check -j, to replace
+|        To re-apply the delimiter add -j, to replace
-|        it check -r.
+|        it add -r (followed by the new delimiter)

 |        You can also format the output using {} syntax
 |        e.g.